Ramanathan20032/JavaScript/README.md

 - At the phase 2, Code executed in sequential order.
 - when the function is invoked, It will creates a 'local execution context'.
 It will have new Memory creation and Code execution phase.
 - once the function get completed, It return a value to the function call.
-- The local Execution context gets deleted after completion.
+- The local Execution context gets deleted after completion of function.

+### Call Stack:
+- The whole execution context local & global are managed by call stack.
+- It is used to manage the execution context.
+- Call stack maintains the order of execution of "Execution context"

+When the whole execution of code terminates.
+The whole execution context will be deleted.

+---